 Resorption of a Herniated DiscSkip to the navigation

+Resorption may occur over a period that ranges from months to years.
 In some cases only part of the disc material is resorbed.
 But this is often enough to relieve pressure on the nerve roots so that symptoms improve or go away.

 Health Tools help you make wise health decisions or take action to improve your health.

 Primary Medical Reviewer William H. Blahd, Jr., MD, FACEP - Emergency Medicine

 Specialist Medical Reviewer Robert B. Keller, MD - Orthopedics